 BWRI Sappemeer

-Not only was the BWRI operating from three different locations, but the buildings were outdated and in poor condition.
-The new building brings together the various activities and departments, and also serves as an accessible and pleasant place for a diverse and sometimes vulnerable group.
+BWRI previously operated from three different locations, all of which were outdated and in poor condition.
+The new building brings together the various tasks and departments and provides an accessible and pleasant place for a diverse — and sometimes vulnerable — group of users.

 A central building with an efficient layout